monisha-tech/Msha-cart/README.md

 # Msha-cart
-A simple HTML based Webpage.
+A simple shopping website with HTML, CSS, JS front-end technologies and PHP as back-end scripting.